-Click on File -> Click on Options -> Click on Customize Ribbon.
+Click on File -> click on Options -> click on Customize Ribbon.

-At the top left side of the Project Options window under Choose commands, select Commands Not in the Ribbon.
+Staying in the Project Options window under Choose commands, select Commands Not in the Ribbon.

 You will now see the Gantt Chart Wizard in Microsoft Project’s ribbon.
 In my example I placed it on the Task tab in the section I added called Visual Tools.

 Click on the Gantt Chart Wizard button and the first styling option you get is to select what type of Gantt information you want to display.
 For client and executive presentations keep project visuals simple to understand by displaying only Standard information.

 The second step of the Gantt Chart Wizard allows you to select text you want to display alongside your tasks bars.
 To keep my Gantt chart uncomplicated I selected Dates.
 Further down in this Microsoft Project tutorial I show you how to add additional information to any task.

 The final step of the Gantt Chart Wizard is to select whether you want to display links between dependent tasks.
 I opted not to show these links in an effort to keep my Gantt chart as easy to read as possible.

 From the Format tab, drop down the Format control to change the appearance of your tasks.
 Here you can add and rearrange important elements to your Gantt chart.
 In my example I added titles (name), durations and % complete for each summary task.

 Now you need to create an image you can paste into PowerPoint.
 Microsoft Project has a feature called the Copy Picture tool which allows you to choose which tasks you want to show in your visual.
 This is useful for paring down project tasks to the ones that are critical for your presentation.